Dashboard Member settings

 • the personal data is disclosed by a member of an anti-fraud organisation

-An anti-fraud organisation is any body corporate, unincorporated association or other person that enables or facilitates any sharing of information to prevent fraud or a particular kind of fraud or which has the prevention of fraud or any kind of fraud as its purpose (or one of its purposes).
+An anti-fraud organisation is any body corporate, unincorporated association, or other person that enables or facilitates any sharing of information to prevent fraud or a particular kind of fraud, or which has the prevention of fraud or any kind of fraud as its purpose (or one of its purposes).

 Suspicion of terrorist financing or money laundering

-Where the processing is necessary to make a disclosure in good faith under the:
+This condition is met if the processing is necessary to make a disclosure in good faith under the:

 • Proceeds of Crime Act 2002 - this is disclosure within the regulated sector in relation to suspicions of money laundering